thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 Reports
 =======

-The USP of the Alter NLU console is the inbuilt report section that highlights the improvement and enhancements that should be done in the training dataset to develop an efficient bot.
 Chatbot training is an ongoing process that should get better at every successive stage.
 With each improvement, the trainer/developer should have a clearer understanding of the changes made.

-   *The report section provides an in-depth analysis and natifies for the intents and entities that need more training to enhance the accuracy for an optimal output.*
+	*The section provides AI based real time ‘Reports’ where we list out the health of the training dataset created by the user, alert if there are issues and recommend how to make it better.*

 The console gives you insight on the below with the help of tabular and statistical graphical display:

 	-	**Intent Distribution:**
 		It represents that number of intents created as shown in fig 1.3.
 It also represents the numerical proportions for the number of sentences present in each of the intents(count) and their respective percentages(count percent).

 	-	**Figuring out the intents that require more training sentences:**
 		It reports the specific intents that have less number of training sentences than the threshold set i.e 3 per intent.
-Alerts the user with the name of the intents lacking enough training expressions as compared to the other intents in the bot.
+Notifies the user with the name of the intents lacking enough training expressions as compared to the other intents in the bot.

 	-	**Listing out the limitations in the entity section:**
 		Reports about the name of the entities which have been defined, but the user might not have formed any training sentence with it in the intent section.
 The other reason could be that the user might have mistakenly deleted the entity from the intent section but forgot to delete the same from the entity section.

 	-	**Examines the training dataset to extract the untagged entities:**
 		Lists out keywords which have been tagged as an entity in intent but, the same keyword also occurs untagged in the training sentence of another intent.
 		Notifies the user that they might have skipped tagging the keyword as an entity in the other intent mentioned.

-	-	**Captures repetition of training sentence**

-		Informs about the training sentence(s) which the user might have added in multiple intents by mistake.
+	-	**Captures repetition of training sentence** Informs about the training sentence(s) which the user might have added in multiple intents by mistake.
 The console alerts this to the user with an error message at the top of the reports section.

-	-	**Figuring the training bias by indicating intent name**